oasislabs/game-box/README.md

 8. `allowed_moves` - List the move *types* (i.e. "click_cell") that the given player is allowed to make.
 This does *not* enumerate all possible moves.
 9. `optimistic_update` - Should a given game event be executed client-side and on-chain concurrently?
 In perfect-information games, this can give latency benefits.

+You're free to implement as few or as many of these as you like.
+In the future, we'll be adding more opinionated flow methods to make it easier to make more complicated games (we currently only have a small subset of those available in boardgame.io, for example).

 ## Building + Migrating
 Building is separated into three stages, each with a corresponding build script.
 From the repo root:
 1. Build Rust dependencies: `./scripts/build-crates.sh`